 - 6.1 As noted above, Veritau maintains a quality assurance and improvement programme (QAIP) to ensure that internal audit work is conducted to the required professional standards.
 As well as undertaking an annual survey of senior management in each client organisation and completing a detailed self assessment to evaluate performance against the Standards, the service is also subject to a periodic external assessment.
-The last assessment was conducted by the South West Audit Partnership (SWAP) and completed in April 2014.
-The results of the assessment provide evidence to support the QAIP as well as helping to inform the Improvement Action Plan.
-The next assessment is due to place this year. - 6.2 The outcome of the QAIP demonstrates that the service conforms to International Standards for the Professional Practice of Internal Auditing.
-Further details of the QAIP and Improvement Action Plan prepared by Veritau are given in Appendix 5.
+As previously reported to the Committee, an external assessment of Veritau internal audit working practices was undertaken in November 2018 by the South West Audit Partnership (SWAP).
+SWAP is a not for profit public services company operating primarily in the South West of England.
+The assessment concluded that Veritau internal audit activity generally conforms to the PSIAS and, overall, the findings were very positive. - 6.2 The outcome of the QAIP demonstrates that the service conforms to International Standards for the Professional Practice of Internal Auditing.
+Further details of the QAIP and Improvement Action Plan prepared by Veritau are given in Appendix 3.

-7.0 2017/18 AUDIT OPINION
+7.0 2018/19 AUDIT OPINION

-- 7.1 As part of the annual report, the Head of Internal Audit is required to provide: - (a) details of the scope of the work undertaken and the time period to which the opinion refers (together with disclosure of any restrictions in the scope of that work) - (b) a summary of the audit work from which the opinion is derived (including details of the reliance placed on the work of other assurance bodies) - (c) an opinion on the overall adequacy and effectiveness of the organisation's governance, risk and control framework (ie the control environment)

-- (d) disclosure of any qualifications to that opinion, together with the reasons for that qualification - (e) details of any issues which the Head of Internal Audit judges are of particular relevance to the preparation of the Annual Governance Statement - (f) a statement on conformance with the PSIAS and the results of the internal audit Quality Assurance and Improvement Programme. - 7.2 The overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating within the County Council is that it provides Substantial Assurance.
+- 7.1 As part of the annual report, the Head of Internal Audit is required to provide: - (a) details of the scope of the work undertaken and the time period to which the opinion refers (together with disclosure of any restrictions in the scope of that work) - (b) a summary of the audit work from which the opinion is derived (including details of the reliance placed on the work of other assurance bodies) - (c) an opinion on the overall adequacy and effectiveness of the organisation's governance, risk and control framework (ie the control environment) - (d) disclosure of any qualifications to that opinion, together with the reasons for that qualification - (e) details of any issues which the Head of Internal Audit judges are of particular relevance to the preparation of the Annual Governance Statement - (f) a statement on conformance with the PSIAS and the results of the internal audit Quality Assurance and Improvement Programme. - 7.2 The overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating within the County Council is that it provides Substantial Assurance.
 There are no qualifications to this opinion and no reliance was placed on the work of other assurance bodies in reaching this opinion.
-In giving this opinion Members attention is drawn to the following significant control issues which were identified during the year and considered for possible inclusion in the 2017/18 Annual Governance Statement:
+In giving this opinion Members attention is drawn to the following significant control issues which were identified during the year and considered for possible inclusion in the 2018/19 Annual Governance Statement: